Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3InitialSeedRNG.md

 ## FRLG Initial Seed Bot

 This method is used in __FireRed & LeafGreen__ exclusively.
 Because these two games lack a battery to begin with, the Initial Seed is instead generated upon pressing A or Start at the Title screen.
 The way it's generated is based on a parameter that changes very quickly, making it very hard to RNG and instead simpler and easier to just Soft-Reset over and over until you get a desired result with a Bot.
 Such a Bot is provided as one of the features of the `FRLG_RNG_BizHawk_SM` or `FRLG_RNG_2.0` lua script, which performs a series of rapid Save State and Save Restores to accomplish this.<br>
 From the example in the main section above, I will be using the bot to search for _any_ of the ten Initial Seeds I obtained with `Lego's Painting-Seed Tool`.
 To do this, you first must specify these as your targets for the Initial Seed Bot in the lua script.
-This is done by opening the `FRLG_RNG_BizHawk_SM` or `FRLG_RNG_2.0` script in a text editor like Notepad, and navigating to the following line, pasting the target Initial Seeds between the brackets, as shown below (don't forget to save the file):<br>
+This is done by opening the `FRLG_RNG_BizHawk_SM` or `FRLG_RNG_2.0` script in a text editor like Notepad, and navigating to the following line, pasting the target Initial Seeds between the brackets, as shown below (don't forget to save the file when done):<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3InitialSeedFRLG1.png"/></p><br>